gungwald/setdate/README.md

 3. BASIC.SYSTEM - or other SYSTEM program that you want to run

 # SETDATE
+This program allows you to edit the date/time known by PRODOS.
+It has a fixed field for each element of the date and time.
+You can tab from one element to the next.
+Hit Return when your done to update the date and time.
 ![Setdate Screenshot](pitchers/setdate.png)

 # DATEENTRYFORM
+This program works like the above SETDATE program but it is a full screen form.
 ![DateEntryForm Screenshot](pitchers/dateentryform.png)

 # SETDATEVALUES
+This program allows you to set the date and time by responding to a prompt containing the current value of each individual element.
+You can just type Return to keep the default value.
 ![SetDateValues Screenshot](pitchers/setdatevalues.png)

 # Download Disk Image